Pink Tourmaline in Quartz Teardrop and Freeform Cabochons

-Pink Tourmaline in Quartz cabochons in teardrop and freeform shapes, between 11 and 15 mm long, 3–4 mm thick.
+Teardrop and freeform Pink Tourmaline in Quartz cabochons, between 11 and 15 mm long, 3–4 mm thick.
 Four variants, each with a unique pattern of pink elbaite inclusions in a milky or smoky quartz base.
 Hand-cut in our lapidary workshop.

 This specific piece

-The teardrop shape is one of the most versatile in lapidary: the rounded top and soft point at the bottom create a natural pendant without the need for specific orientation.
-The freeform variants have a more organic silhouette, determined by the lapidary to make the most of the highest concentration of pink tourmaline in the original fragment.
+The teardrop shape is one of the most versatile in lapidary: the rounded top and soft point at the bottom create a natural pendant without needing specific orientation.

-925 silver teardrop bezel pendants — the teardrop shape has standard bezels in any jewelry workshop.
-A silver teardrop bezel with a fine chain is the natural destination for these pieces.
-The lower point can be oriented downwards for a classic pendant or upwards for an inverted design.
+• Pendants with 925 silver teardrop settings — the teardrop shape has standard settings available at any jewelry workshop.
+A silver teardrop bezel with a delicate chain is the natural destination for these pieces.
+The bottom point can be oriented downwards for a classic pendant or upwards for an inverted design.

-Statement rings in oval or freeform bezel — for freeform variants, a custom bezel that follows the stone's contour creates a unique designer ring.
+• Statement rings in oval or freeform bezels — for freeform variants, a custom bezel that follows the stone's contour creates a unique designer ring.

-Pendant wire wrap — the teardrop shape is ideal for wire wrap: the point wraps naturally and the rounded base provides stability to the assembly.
+• Wire wrap pendants — the teardrop shape is ideal for wire wrapping: the point wraps naturally and the rounded base provides stability to the entire piece.

 Pink Tourmaline in lapidary tradition